BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 ```

 we duplicate the signal.
-The result is an array of length two each containing a signal.
+The result is an array of lengths two each containing a signal.
 By writing this array to the output bus at channel ``0``, channel ``0`` gets the first element of the array and channel ``1`` the second one.
 Therefore, we hear the sound in both speakers.